 What is Cimetidine?

-Cimetidine decreases stomach acid production in dogs and cats.
+Cimetidine decreases stomach acid production in horses.
 It helps treat existing ulcers as well as prevent the formation of new ulcers.
 Cimetidine is also used to treat inflammation of the stomach (gastritis), inflammation of the esophagus, and gastric or esophageal reflux.

 Who is it for?